 At the end of the day, all medical malpractice lawsuits have to prove three things.
 First, we need to prove that a doctor, dentist, nurse, hospital, or some other party failed to meet the minimum standard of care or was negligent.
 Second, we need to prove the claimant was injured or suffered some kind of loss.
 And third, to tie it all together, we need to prove that the breach of standards or negligence caused the injury or loss.

-While there are many differnt types of medical malpractice claims, some common mistakes that lead to claims are:
+While there are many different types of medical malpractice claims, some common mistakes that lead to claims are:

-Occurs when a doctor fails to properly diagnose the correct illness.
+Occurs when a doctor fails to diagnose the correct illness properly.
 It can prevent the patient from receiving necessary treatment in a timely manner and may even cause them to receive unnecessary treatment.